 Failure to fade prompts

 Repeated use of prompt hierarchy across all the environments and partners thus hindering independent selection of icons

-Courtesy: This section is compiled based on information provided by Octave Speech and Hearing, Bangalore.
+Courtesy: This section is compiled in collaboration with Octave Speech and Hearing, Bangalore.

 Watch video Prompt hierarchy and AAC (13 min video) - by Megan Stewart, MS-CCC SLP